schoolofdevops/ansible-tutorial/manuscript/chapter3.md

 ## 3.6 Exercises :
 ### Try these...
 1. Add another group called *lb* in inventory with respective host ip
-2. Add a user called *joe* to the *app* host group.
-Make sure that user has a home using appropriate Ad-Hoc command.
+2. Add a user called *joe* app servers.
+Make sure that user has a home directory.
 3. Install the package cowsay using the correct Ad-Hoc command.